List of Friday the 13th characters: Barry

-Barry Jackson was a counselor at Camp Crystal Lake during the summer of 1958 and was the boyfriend of Claudette Hayes, a fellow counselor.
+Barry was a counselor at Camp Crystal Lake during the summer of 1958 and was the boyfriend of Claudette, a fellow counselor.
 After singing with the other counselors around a campfire, he and his girlfriend snuck away and secretly entered a cabin used for storage to have sex.
 Unbeknownst to the young couple, Pamela Voorhees was lurking and watching them.
 Eventually, she revealed herself to the teens, whereupon Barry attempted to convince her that they were just horsing around, but Mrs. Voorhees stabbed him in the abdomen, killing him.

 Several years later, he is mentioned along with Claudette by Enos, the truck driver, when a young girl named Annie Phillips hitches a ride halfway to Camp Crystal Lake.
 Little information is given about this character, but he is notable for being the first murder victim of the entire series.